Design-Computing/Design-Computing.github.io/docs/week1.md

     C:\Users\ben\1161>
     ```

-1. Last thing: type `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun
+1. Last thing: type `cd course` and then `./startup.bat` and press [enter] this will install some libraries and extensions that will make your life easier/more fun.
+If you've got a mac, call someone over to help.

 1. Now you're ready to start the lab for real!

 In the last hour we will familiarise ourselves with each bit of software we have installed and what purpose it serves in the course.
 After that we will cover how to write your lab books and push them to GitHub.

+### Then

+Computing is mainly a mindset, not a typing skill.
+That mindset trinket.io if you have finished.

 ### Homework